awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_settingup.md

    + GuardDuty is assigned a service\-linked role called `AWSServiceRoleForAmazonGuardDuty`\.
 This service\-linked role includes the permissions and trust policy that GuardDuty requires to consume and analyze events directly from AWS CloudTrail, VPC Flow Logs, and DNS logs and generate security findings\.
 To view the details of `AWSServiceRoleForAmazonGuardDuty`, on the **Welcome to GuardDuty** page, choose **View service role permissions**\.
 For more information, see [Using a Service\-Linked Role to Delegate Permissions to GuardDuty](guardduty_managing_access.md#guardduty_service-access)\.
 For more information about service\-linked roles, see [Using Service\-Linked Roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html)\.

    + After you enable GuardDuty, it immediately begins pulling and analyzing independent streams of data from AWS CloudTrail, VPC Flow Logs, and DNS logs to generate security findings\.
 Because GuardDuty only consumes this data for purposes of determining if there are any findings, GuardDuty doesn't manage AWS CloudTrail, VPC Flow Logs, and DNS logs for you or make their events and logs available to you\.
 If you have enabled these services independent of GuardDuty, you will continue to have the option to configure the settings of these data sources through their respective consoles or APIs\.
 For more information about the data sources that GuardDuty integrates with, see [What is AWS CloudTrail?](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html) and [Working With Flow Logs](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/flow-logs.html#working-with-flow-logs)\.
+**Important**
+It is highly recommended that you enable GuardDuty in all supported AWS regions\.
+This allows GuardDuty to generate findings about unauthorized or unusual activity even in regions that you are not actively using\.
+This also allows GuardDuty to monitor AWS CloudTrail events for global AWS services such as IAM\.
+If GuardDuty is not enabled in all supported regions, its ability to detect activity that involves global services is reduced\.
+There is little to no additional cost for GuardDuty to monitor a region where you do not have active workloads deployed\.

    + You can disable GuardDuty at any time to stop it from processing and analyzing AWS CloudTrail events, VPC Flow Logs, and DNS logs\.
 For more information, see [Suspending or Disabling Amazon GuardDuty](guardduty_suspend-disable.md)\.